Schuture/ML-Final-Project/README.md

 ## Dataset preperation

 We use the [VoxCeleb1](https://www.robots.ox.ac.uk/~vgg/data/voxceleb/vox1.html) dataset, containing 1211 celebrities, 21,819 videos, and 153,516 audio clips.
+For illustrating a more powerful result, we only sample 200 speakers for the voice classification task.

 ## Environment